TempeHS/2027CT_myFlaskSite_Kaymon.G/README.md

 Where the website meets its intent best is in its rapid navigation and streamlined user interface, which directly satisfies the target audience's need for fast, efficient controls.
 Built upon the Bootstrap CDN framework, the site features low page-load latencies and clean menus that allow time-restricted teenagers to jump into revision modules instantly.
 The structural health of these navigation pathways is backed by an automated `pytest` suite that strictly validates route status codes, ensuring students are never slowed down by broken pages or missing content links.

 However, the implementation fell short of its initial intent regarding advanced speed and accuracy optimization tools.
 While static practice questions and resources are readily accessible, the platform lacks a built-in interactive feedback loop, such as a JavaScript countdown timer or a real-time tracking dashboard, to explicitly measure a user's problem-solving velocity.
 This omission occurred because project development prioritized backend stability and responsive layout scaling over complex script execution.
 Consequently, while the platform excels as an informative and stable resource hub, the simple time-pressure features remain an item for future development.
+I should've mentioned ideas of reducing strain for users through colours schemes, like dark mode, I should've mentioned this in my Statement of Intent as I have now built the skills to implement this idea, this is one thing I should've put in my Statement of Intent so the users experience will not be impacted by strain.

 ### 3.4 Overall Effectiveness (1–2 paragraphs)